dustins/bumpbot/README.md

 You'll need to have maven installed to build.

+1. Build & Install the l3eta turntable java API by following the directions at https://github.com/dustins/Turntable

-1. Go to the project directory.
+2. Go to the project directory.

     > \> cd /path/to/project

-2. Create an `src/main/resources/auth-credentials.properties` properties file.
+3. Create an `src/main/resources/auth-credentials.properties` properties file.
 See `src/main/resources/auth-credentials.properties-dist` for more information.

-3. Build the project.
+4. Build the project.

     > \> mvn clean install

-4. Verify the project jars were created.
+5. Verify the project jars were created.

     > \> ls target bumpbot-*